plyn85/First-Milestone-Project/README.md

   The  our team section which Introduces the user to  the gyms trainers and provides a bio outlining each trainers experience.
 Each Trainer Is on a card which spins around when hovered over or touched on mobile.
-    Which revels a bio about each trainer on the back.
+    Which reveals a bio about each trainer on the back.
 The purpose here is to Introduce each trainer in a friendly but professional manner.

   ### Gym
  This is followed by a gym section which has 3 subsections, which provide examples of training methods, via Images of videos linked to a modal with each video.
   The goal here is to provide the user with a view of the type of training the gym provides.
-Next the gyms facilities are shown with a gallery of rooms which changes to a carousel when an image is clicked.
+Next the gyms facilities are shown with a gallery of rooms which changes to a modal carousel when an image is clicked.
 The results section has  an example of what a customer could hope to achieve upon joining the gym am taking part in a 12 week program.

 ## Existing Features
 - Navigation bar- Allows the user to easily navigate the website sections.
 - CTA button- allows to user to quickly contact the gym in order to make enquiry about joining.
-There located on the navbar, in the callout section and in both the pricing section an the footer.
+They are located on the navbar, in the callout section and in both the pricing section an the footer.
 - Modal- all join up  buttons are connected to a modal which asks for the user name, phone number and email address.
 There is also a text box with an opportunity for the user to ask a question.
 All contain the required attribute an the user will be Informed if the fail to fill out any of the required boxes.
 - Social Icons- They are located In the footer, on the the video modal and on the back of the Trainer cards.
-At the moment these are not linked to any social media accounts.
+At the moment they  are not linked to any social media accounts.
 They currently have target="about_blank" so the user would be a guided to a a separate page when the social media accounts are added.
 As outlined below It is something I would like to change In the future.
 - Our Teams-allows user to view trainers an there backgrounds.
 - Training Videos-allows user to view training methods via a video modal.
 - Gallery- allows user to view the different rooms the gym contains.